 Continuing matriculated students are entitled to see a counselor who can recommend appropriate coursework based on assessment results, review of past school records, and other information provided by the student.
-Due to a high demand for counseling appointments during the winter and summer sessions, it is highly recommended that continuing students see a counselor during the spring and fall semesters to complete a Student Educational Plan.

 Student Educational Plan

 Counselors are available to assist matriculated students in developing an educational plan that outlines the courses and services necessary to achieve their goals.
 All matriculated students must declare a specific educational goal by the time they complete 15 units or three semesters.
 When goals or majors are changed, students should update their educational plan.
 To ensure this procedure, matriculated students are encouraged to make an appointment with a counselor during their first semester at RCCD (special support programs may have additional requirements).